IMDC/webmoti-react/README.md

 ----------------------------------

-## Connecting raspberry pi to secure networks
+## Connecting raspberry pi to secure networks (like TMU)

+### dhcpcd method

 <https://www.miskatonic.org/2019/04/24/networkingpi/>

-PEAP networks like the one at TMU aren't supported by default for the raspberry pi so it needs to be configured.

 1. Add this to `/etc/wpa_supplicant/wpa_supplicant.conf` and fill in your user details.
+Either hash the password with MD4 and input it with the `hash:` prefix or input it in plaintext in quotes.

     ```plaintext
     network={